datasciencecampus/pygrams/docs/tech-report.md

 |  3 | --  |  0.04 |  0.13 | -- | 0.22
 |  **Final_Weight**  |   **0.41**    | **0.06**  | **0.23**  | **0.34** | **0.34**

-Sometimes it is necessary to normalize the tfidf output to address variable document sizes.
-For example if documents span from 10-200 words, term frequency of 5 in a 30 word document should score higher than the same term frequency on a 200 word document.
+Sometimes it is necessary to normalize the TF-IDF output to address variable document sizes.
+For example if documents span from 10-200 words, a term frequency of 5 in a 30 word document should score higher than the same term frequency on a 200 word document.
 For this reason we use l2 normalization in pyGrams:

 </br>